-An 8th grade math program should cover all the math strands, not just arithmetic.
-The major math strands for 8th grade curriculum are number sense and operations, algebra, geometry and spatial sense, measurement, and data analysis and probability.
-While these math strands might surprise you, they are all critical lessons for an 8th grade math curriculum.
+An 8th-grade math program should cover various areas of mathematics, not just arithmetic.
+The primary strands for an 8th-grade math curriculum are number sense and operations, algebra, geometry, and spatial sense, measurement, and data analysis and probability.
+While these math strands might surprise you, they are all critical lessons for an 8th-grade math curriculum.

-These skills will not only improve their math fluency, they will help build upon the math facts, concepts, and strategies that they learned in the past, making future success more achievable.
-Some things that eighth graders should know in math include:
+These skills will improve math fluency and help build upon the math facts, concepts, and strategies acquired in the past, making future success more achievable.
+Here are some topics that eighth graders should already know in math:

 The following is a general list of some math learning objectives eighth graders should attain:

-- Identify and perform transformations (reflection, translation, rotation, and dilation) of a figure on a coordinate plane.
+Identify and perform transformations of a figure on a coordinate plane.

-- Solve problems in two variables using linear inequalities.
+Solve problems in two variables using linear equations.

 Define and differentiate between different types of sampling techniques.